docker/docs/docker-for-aws/deploy.md

 You can use this feature to SSH into worker nodes from a manager node without installing keys directly on the manager.

-If your haven't added your ssh key to the `ssh-agent` you will also need to do this first.
+If your haven't added your ssh key to the `ssh-agent` you also need to do this first.

 To see the keys in the agent already, run: